Setup instructions¶

 For further details and up-to-date installation instructions, see the SNAP website.

-Installing snappy¶
+Installing snappy

 Snappy is a Python module that we used to extract metadata from ALOS datasets.
 It should work out-of-the-box following installation of SNAP, but in case not, here are some things to try:

-- Find the directory that you istalled snap (default:
+• Find the directory that you istalled snap (default: ~/snap), and run ./path/to/snap/bin/snappy-conf and follow the instructions it prints out.

-and follow the instructions it prints out. - Make sure that Python can find the snappy package.
-You can do this by moving the snappy module to your Python
+• Make sure that Python can find the snappy package.
+You can do this by moving the snappy module to your Python site-packages directory.

-. - If still in doubt, try consulting the ESA STEP forum.
+• If still in doubt, try consulting the ESA STEP forum.

-Installing approach¶
+Installing approach

 approach can be downloaded to a machine from its repository.
 To do this, open a terminal window and input: